Blog / Growth

 These are the

 56 steps to mini-launch every new feature to your audience.
 Don’t be afraid to share it often and wide.
 Most inboxes are pretty crowded, so it usually takes a few tries to get seen by your customers.
-Of course blasting spam to your customers will have the opposite effect, so always make sure the content you share has value to them.
+Of course blasting spam to your customers will have the opposite effect, so always make sure the content you share has real value to them.

 Get all Spinal content in your inbox